Dressage is an equestrian sport where horse and rider perform a series of predetermined movements in a rectangular arena.

 LeMieux Quest, is the perfect starting point for riders new to British Dressage.

-Introductory (walk and trot), Preliminary and Novice and two exciting championships to aim for, take part in a fun and relaxed competition where team spirit and personal progress place first!
+With three levels Introductory (walk and trot), Preliminary and Novice.
+Two exciting championships to aim for, take part in a fun and relaxed competition where team spirit and personal progression is key to your success.

 Get together a group of three or four friends or fellow riders and have a go at Team Quest!